 Post Race Playtime

 After blokarting, Pat and his mates had kites set up for us to fly.
 While I originally turned down the invite, I quickly changed my mind and found myself steering a massive 7-foot kite through the sky.
 The size made it equally thrilling and challenging to manoeuvre above me, and my guide helped get me to get it airborne again as quickly as possible after I’d hit the ground.
-From loop de loops to figure eights, kite flying was the perfect way to end off our blokarting in Ireland adventure.
+From loop de loops to figure eights, kite flying was the perfect way to end off our blokarting Northern Ireland adventure.

 What to Bring: